instrumentthegrid/website-astro/src/content/products/product-2.md

     slider_images:
     - "/images/services/GV_WebsitePics_WaveForm1.png"

     description : "GridVisibility exposes voltage and frequency fluctuations, their rates of change, volt-var impacts, transients, harmonic distortions, and a myriad of new disturbances negatively impacting your assets and customer power quality.
-GridVisibility is shifting the paradigm for utility asset management professionals with continuous, low latency, high-fidelity, point on wave monitoring and alerts, 24/7/365."
+GridVisibility is shifting the paradigm for utility asset management professionals with continuous, low latency, high fidelity, point on wave monitoring and alerts, 24/7/365."

   - title : "Fault analysis & FLISR applications"
     slider_images: